 At night, the climbers return to Miguel’s with empty stomachs.
 After downing a pizza (or two), many hang out in the pavilion or basement.
 This is where you will play cards, meet other climbers, and share stories of the day’s climbs.
 Some campers are visiting for the weekend, and others have called the place home for months.

 Sounds like a dream.
 Wake up, eat a breakfast burrito, go climbing, play some cards, and wait to do it all again tomorrow.
 I think I’m convinced to spend a couple weeks out there this spring.

 Miguel’s does have complimentary Wi-Fi, which is most helpful to keep track of the weather.
 Our last night the tent got flooded around 2am, along with the sleeping bags, blankets, and layers of clothing.
 If we’d had known, we would have packed a second (more waterproof) tent to set up instead.
 Oops.

 But attempting to sleep in a car that smelled like a men’s locker room was a blast.

-If you plan on taking a trip to Miguel’s prepare to never want to leave.
-It’s humble and homey, and Miguel has gone above and beyond to making it a haven for climbers.
+If you plan on taking a trip to Miguel’s, prepare to never want to leave.
+It’s humble and homey, and Miguel has gone above and beyond to make it a haven for climbers.
 The gear shop is rad, his restaurant is delicious, and he allows the climbing community to have a home in Kentucky.